esuriddick/Programming/Python/Local_LLM/README.md

 # Purpose of this program
 Allow you to make use of Large Language Models (LLMs) for private and/or work related purposes.
 The only time this script ever requires Internet is at first launch, when it creates a folder to store all the models required to run properly.
-Other than the LLM itself, the other two models that it will download is a Tokenizer ("gpt2") and a sentence-transformers model ("all-MiniLM-L6-v2").
+All models are downloaded from the Hugging Face website (https://huggingface.co/).

 # Requirements
 All of the requirements are listed at the start of the script, including the version on which the script was tested, namely:
-* pip install gpt4all==0.3.4
+* #!pip3 install torch==2.0.0+cu117
-* pip install langchain==0.0.205
+* #!pip install huggingface_hub==0.16.4
-* pip install docx2txt==0.8
+* #!pip install transformers==4.30.2
-* pip install pypdf==3.11.0
+* #!pip install ctransformers==0.2.18
-* pip install transformers==4.30.2
+* #!pip install langchain==0.0.205
-* pip install faiss-cpu==1.7.4
+* #!pip install farm-haystack==1.19.0
-* pip install -U sentence-transformers==2.2.2
+* #!pip install clean-text==0.6.0
-* pip install -U spacy==3.5.3
+* #!pip install nltk==3.8.1
-* python -m spacy download en_core_web_md
+* #!pip install docx2txt==0.8

-# Large Language Model
+* #!pip install pypdf==3.11.0

-The script makes use of GPT4All ecosystem, meaning that you can make use of all of the models provided in their <a href = "https://gpt4all.io/index.html">page</a>.
-These models should be able to perform in your work PC/laptop, and they only make use of your CPU.
-By default, the model that the script uses is WizardLM-7B (trained by Microsoft and Peking University), but you can change the model that you want to use by changing the variable _model_name_.
+# Chat Large Language Model (LLM)

-Limitations of the model _per se_ cannot be surpassed by changing some of the parameters, such as _context_window_, but I have left it coded in the script in case one day it becomes useful.
+The current model used is "TheBloke/WizardLM-Uncensored-Falcon-7B-GGML".
+This model should be able to perform in your work PC/laptop, and make use solely of your CPU.
+It is **highly recommended** that you clear the chat whenever you want to change topic of discussion to increase the speed of the model and also so it does not get confused with previous messages.

 # Functions
 * GUI based on Python's tkinter